 Even if you don’t like beets, you have to give this juice a try!
-The apple and carrots in this juice recipe are sweet balancing the earthy beet flavor.
-Beets are a superfood that helps detoxify the skin and kidneys, contain important folic acid and are filled with betacyanin known to prevent cancers and increase exercise endurance.
+The apple and carrots in this juice recipe are sweet, balancing the earthy beet flavor.
+Beets are a superfood that helps detoxify the skin and kidneys, contains essential folic acid, and is filled with betacyanin, which is known to prevent cancers and increase exercise endurance.

 Tip: Wash the beets well and cut them into pieces that will fit into the juicer.